The Physio Co Tips: Vertigo

 2. Sit in a chair and keeping your head fixed this time, only move your eyes

-Move your eyes right and left with a smooth motion (repeat 10 times)- Move your eyes up and down with a smooth motion (repeat 10 times)
+- Move your eyes right and left with a smooth motion (repeat 10 times)

 - Move your eyes diagonally in one direction and then in the other direction (repeat 10 times to each side)